Updated: March 1, 2021

 The downside of owning a physical asset is that it’s susceptible to loss or damage if not stored and cared for properly.
 Getting insurance for high-value items is a must to protect your financial investment.

 4. No Guaranteed Appreciation.

-Investing in art can be extremely lucrative, but there’s never a guarantee that a piece of art will appreciate in value.
-Research and education is a necessity to have the best chances of success in this venture.
+Investing in art can be extremely lucrative, but there’s never a guarantee that a piece of art will appreciate.
+Research and education are a necessity to have the best chances of success in this venture.